Piceatannol: Natural occurrences

 Piceatannol and its glucoside, astringin, are found in mycorrhizal and non-mycorrhizal roots of Norway spruces (Picea abies).
 It can also be found in the seeds of the palm Aiphanes horrida and in Gnetum cleistostachyum.
-The chemical structure of piceatannol was established by Cunningham et al. as being an analog of resveratrol.
+Passion fruit seeds are rich in piceatannol and scirpusin B (dimer of piceatannol).

 In food

 Piceatannol is a metabolite of resveratrol found in red wine, grapes, passion fruit, white tea, and Japanese knotweed.
 Astringin, a piceatannol glucoside, is also found in red wine.
 The formation of piceatannol from resveratrol is catalyzed by cytochrome P450.

-Biochemical study
+Biochemistry

-A 1989 in vitro study found that piceatannol blocked LMP2A, a viral protein-tyrosine kinase implicated in leukemia, non-Hodgkin's lymphoma and other diseases associated with Epstein–Barr virus.
-In 2003, this prompted research interest in piceatannol and its effect on these diseases.
+Piceattanol acts as an inhibitor of the tyrosine kinase Syk and some related tyrosine kinases.
+In the early 2000s, this prompted research interest in piceatannol and its effect on immune or inflammatory diseases.

 Injected in rats, piceatannol shows a rapid glucuronidation and a poor bioavailability, according to a 2006 study.

 Piceatannol affect gene expressions, gene functions and insulin action, resulting in the delay or complete inhibition of adipogenesis.